 The third SFST is the one-leg stand.
 This test requires the driver to stand at attention, without losing balance, while listening to the officer’s instructions.
 The officer will then ask the driver to raise one foot approximately six inches off of the ground and point his toe outward.
 The officer will ask the driver to look at his foot and keep his arms approximately six inches away from his side.
 Like the walk and turn, the officer is waiting for him to use his arms for balance.

 A driver’s inability to perform divided attention tasks is evidence of intoxication.
-On the other hand, successful completion of the tests can be a defense to DUI charges.
+On the other hand, successful completion of the tests can be a wonderful DUI defense to the charges.

 Should I apply for diversion?

 A diversion is an agreement with the prosecutor in which the prosecutor agrees to dismiss your case if you complete certain requirements.
 The requirements usually include paying a diversion fee and court costs, obtaining an alcohol evaluation and following the evaluator’s recommendations, and not committing any other crimes.
 If you comply with the requirements for the duration of your diversion period, your DUI case will be dismissed.
 Your criminal record will reflect an arrest and diversion, but not a conviction.
 You may truthfully say that you were not convicted of a crime.